 A Great American Road Trip on one of America’s Byways

-The Great Lakes Seaway Trail stretches 454 miles from its northernmost international bridge at Massena, NY to its Seaway Trail Pennsylvania link on Lake Erie, and continues another 64 miles to the Ohio line.
+The Great Lakes Seaway Trail stretches over 500 miles from Massena, NY to the Ohio state line near Erie, PA.
 The signed driving route connects historic villages and vibrant cities with scenic landscapes and diverse destinations along the St. Lawrence River, Lake Ontario, the Niagara River and Lake Erie.

 The Great Lakes Seaway Trail is extremely proud to have been selected as one of America’s Byways by the U.S. Department of Transportation.
 America’s Byways “possess outstanding qualities that exemplify the regional characteristics of our nation.”
 The Great Lakes Seaway Trail was chosen for its unique landscape which has been sculpted by the forces of nature and for its historical significance.

 The mission of the Great Lakes Seaway Trail Inc. is to increase tourism revenues and to enhance the economic well-being and quality of life for travelers, communities, and members throughout the Great Lakes Seaway Trail by managing and marketing it as the leading scenic byway.